Z32GCKv5 vs R33GCK-Factory

 There are more parts in the R33GCK-Factory and not 'just' more parts but the parts are excruciatingly more complicated to engineer and manufacture - probably why nobody has ever done it before.
-We use expensive high-carbon stiff AF billet steel for an impeccable shifter feel, but stiff AF high-carbon steel wears out tooling and the CNC machining is a slower process and that drives up the cost.
+Since the shifter feel was the biggest complaint of the Z32GCK we selected expensive high-carbon stiff AF billet steel for an impeccable shifter feel, but stiff AF high-carbon steel wears out tooling and the CNC machining is a slower process and that drives up the cost.
 Don't forget that R33 RB25DET gearboxes are always in high demand - every rear wheel drive RB-engined and RB-swapped car wants this gearbox and that makes it the third reason why the cost is higher than the Z32GCK.
 The forth reason is that the installation will be more expensive; there are more blind holes in the Skyline bellhousing to modify and both gearbox casing needs to be removed and re-sealed in order to install the conversion parts.

-Depending on how hard you shop and how much you can DIY, you can save one-to-two thousand dollars (Australian dollars) by using the Z32GCK.
+Depending on how hard you shop and how much you can DIY, you can save over two thousand dollars (Australian dollars) by using the Z32GCK.
 So that you can budget and decide for yourself, we'll continue manufacturing both Z32 and R33/R34 gearbox conversion kits.

 Whilst I have your attention let me just quickly touch on the Z33 / 350Z / Z34 / 370Z 6-speed gearbox conversion VS the 5-speed Z32 / R33 / R34 conversion.